Fast convergence to an approximate solution by message-passing for complex optimizations: Message-passing in product-sum form

 \section{Message-passing in product-sum form}

 We briefly review the statistical physics approaches \cite{Zhou13,Weigt06} to find approximate solutions for some of combinatorial optimizations such as the minimum FVS and VC problems.
 However, to seek common ground, the representations are slightly modified for generalizing them to MP in product-sum form.
-Note that the right-hand side in MP equation is updated by substituting the left-hand side, repeatedly.
+Note that the left-hand side in MP equation is updated by substituting the right-hand side, repeatedly.